-WARP DRIVE CAPABILITY AMONG THE GOALS OF DARPA: PART TWOMarch 30, 2013
+WARP DRIVE CAPABILITY AMONG THE GOALS OF DARPA: PART TWO

 Yesterday I talked about the public admissions by DARPA and NASA that they were conducting actual experiments on the notion of a warp drive for deep space exploration and (though not stated, always an implication) colonization by humans.
 Such a practical capability would, as I suggested yesterday, give humanity not merely a practical interplanetary capability but a practical interstellar one.
 All this was made possible by the publication of the equations for such space-warping by Mexican physicist Miguel Alcubierre.